connor4312/peet-io/pages/blog/0003-billboard-to-home-server.md

 [![](/blog/0003/opened.jpg)](/blog/0003/opened.jpg)

 The BIOS worried me for a moment reporting IDE drives, but it turned out to house a 2.5" SATA drive after all.
 I swapped out the hard drive for a $25, 128GB ADATA SSD.
-That brought the budget to $68, but I'm much happier running an SSD over an SD card, especially for Home Assistant that writes and reads from its sqlite database frequently.
-Best of all, there's no longer any moving parts making it completely silent.
+That brought the budget to $68, but I'm much happier running an SSD over an hard drive (or an SD card, for a Pi) for Home Assistant that writes and reads from its sqlite database frequently.
+Best of all, there's no longer any moving parts, making it completely silent.

 ## Software

 This is not exactly a Threadripper system, so I went with [Alpine Linux](https://alpinelinux.org/) as a small, lightweight Linux distro.
 It took some fiddling to get the bootable USB to work, but after formatting using [Rufus](https://rufus.ie/) in "ISO Mode" it installed smoothly.

 After getting it running, my next natural step was to use VS Code's [remote SSH](https://code.visualstudio.com/docs/remote/ssh) to connect to it and start setting up Home Assistant, but I ran into two problems.
-First was that the remtoe server expected `bash` to be installed, and didn't work with Alpine's default `ash` shell.
+First was that the remote server expected `bash` to be installed, and didn't work with Alpine's default `ash` shell.
 I installed `bash` manually, which got me further, but then I ran into an "unsupported architecture" error.
 Though we ship a 32-bit Windows build of VS Code, we don't ship 32-bit Linux!

 So I was stuck manually `ssh`'ing in like the good ol' days.
 But that's alright, a quick `apk add docker` and a drop of my [docker-compose.yml](https://gist.github.com/connor4312/f16544bcc5b48af345a94feedb5a0ee1) (which runs the fantastic [zigbee2mqtt](https://www.zigbee2mqtt.io/) and a [mosqitto](https://mosquitto.org/) server) and we're good to go: